dynverse/dynbenchmark_results/02-metric_characterisation/README.md

 NMSE<sub>rf</sub> and NMSE<sub>lm</sub>: Using the positions of the cells within one trajectory to predict the cellular positions in the other trajectory
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 An alternative approach to detect whether the positions of cells are similar between two trajectories, is to use the positions of one trajectory to predict the positions within the other trajectory.
-If the prediction error for a particular cell is low, the higher the similarity between the cellular positions.
+If the cells are at similar positions in the trajectory (relative to its nearby cells), its prediction error should be low.

 Specifically, we implemented two metrics which predict the milestone percentages from the gold standards by using the predicted milestone percentages as features ([**Figure 6**](#fig_metrics_prediction)).
 We did this with two regression methods, linear regression (![](https://latex.codecogs.com/gif.latex?%5Ctextit%7Blm%7D), using the R `lm` function) and Random Forest (![](https://latex.codecogs.com/gif.latex?%5Ctextit%7Brf%7D), implemented in the *ranger* package<sup>[7](#ref-wright_rangerfastimplementation_2017)</sup>).
 In both cases, the accuracy of the prediction was measured using the Mean Squared error (![](https://latex.codecogs.com/gif.latex?%5Cmathit%7BMSE%7D)), in the case of Random forest we used the out-of-bag mean-squared error.
 Next, we calculated ![](https://latex.codecogs.com/gif.latex?%5Cmathit%7BMSE%7D_%7Bworst%7D) equal to the ![](https://latex.codecogs.com/gif.latex?%5Cmathit%7BMSE%7D) when predicting all milestone percentages as the average.
 We used this to calculate the normalised mean squared error as ![](https://latex.codecogs.com/gif.latex?%5Cmathit%7BNMSE%7D%20=%201%20-%20%5Cfrac%7B%5Cmathit%7BMSE%7D%7D%7B%5Cmathit%7BMSE%7D_%7Bworst%7D%7D).
 We created a regression model for every milestone in the gold standard, and averaged the ![](https://latex.codecogs.com/gif.latex?%5Cmathit%7BNMSE%7D) values to finally obtain the NMSE<sub>rf</sub> and NMSE<sub>lm</sub> scores.